Okay, now they're just trolling us.

 "I always thought two or three children, but Brad's definitely seven.
 He loves the idea of a huge family," Aniston said in the May 2001 issue of Vanity Fair, the publication she would return to four short years later to give an especially illuminating relationship postmortem.

-But back in 2001, were there already clues that, as in love as Pitt and Aniston were, perhaps they weren't each other's answer?
+But back in 2001, were there already clues that, as in love as Pitt and Aniston were, perhaps they weren't each other's final answer?

 "This has been the hardest year of my life, as well as the best year of my life," she said.
 "Marriage brings up all the things I pushed to the back-burner—the fears, the mistrust, the doubts, the insecurities.
 It's like opening Pandora's box.
 Every question comes out—it's like: 'Here's the key, have at it!'"